sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

   <br>
 </div>

-The design editor provides the ability to toggle between our drag & drop editor making it easy to click and drag various pre-built modules into your campaign and a **general WYSIWYG editor** providing basic editing and formatting tools.
+In addition to the general WYSIWYG controls, you can also toggle on the drag & drop editor which makes it easy to click and drag various pre-built modules into your campaign.

 The design editor can be reached either by creating or editing a template from the [Templates page](https://sendgrid.com/marketing_campaigns/ui/marketing_templates), or by creating or editing a campaign from the [Campaigns page](https://sendgrid.com/marketing_campaigns/ui/campaigns).